Jayfeather1024/DensePure/README.md

     pip install -r requirements.txt
     ```

-## Datasets, pre-trained diffusion models and classifiers
+## Datasets, Pre-trained Diffusion Models and Classifiers
 Before running our code, you need to first prepare two datasets CIFAR-10 and ImageNet.
 CIFAR-10 will be downloaded automatically.
 For ImageNet, you need to download validation images of ILSVRC2012 from https://www.image-net.org/.
 And the images need to be preprocessed by running the scripts `valprep.sh` from https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh
 under validation directory.